Cost Sensitive Learning of Deep Feature Representations from Imbalanced Data: Proposed Approach

 \subsection{{Optimal Parameters Learning}}

-When using any of the {previously mentioned} loss functions (Eqs.~(\ref{eq:MSE_loss}-\ref{eq:softmaxloss})), our goal is to jointly learn the hypothesis parameters $\theta$ and the class dependent loss function parameters $\xi$.
+When using any of the {previously mentioned} loss functions (Eqs.~(\ref{eq:MSE_loss}-\ref{eq:softmaxloss})), our goal is to jointly learn the hypothesis parameters $\theta$ and the \rev{class-dependent} loss function parameters $\xi$.
 For the joint optimization, we alternatively solve for both types of parameters by keeping one fixed and minimizing the cost with respect to the other (Algorithm~\ref{alg:alt_opt}).
 Specifically, for the optimization of $\theta$, we use the stochastic gradient descent (SGD) with the back-propagation of error (Eq.~(\ref{eq:error_fun})). {Next, to optimize $\xi$}, we again use the gradient descent algorithm to calculate the direction of the step to update the parameters. {The cost function is also dependent on the class-to-class separability, the current classification errors made by the network with current estimate of parameters and the overall classification error.
 The class-to-class (c2c) separability is measured by estimating the spread of the with-in class samples (intraclass) compared to {the} between-class (interclass) ones.
-In other words, it measures the relationship between the with-in class sample distances and the size of the separating boundary between {the} different classes.
+In other words, it measures the relationship between the with-in class sample distances and the size of the separating boundary between {the} different classes. \rev{Note that the proposed cost function can be easily extended to include an externally defined cost matrix for applications where expert opinion is necessary.
+However, this paper mainly deals with class-imbalance in image classification datasets where externally specified costs are not required. }

 To calculate the c2c separability, we first compute a suitable distance measure between each point in a class $c_p$ and its nearest neighbour belonging to $c_p$ and the nearest neighbour in class $c_q$.
-Note that these distances are calculated in the feature space where each point is a $4096$ dimensional feature vector ($f_i$, $i\in [1,N]$) obtained from the {penultimate } CNN layer (just before the output layer).
+Note that these distances are calculated in the feature space where each point is a $4096$ dimensional feature vector (\rev{$f_i: i\in [1,N']$, $N'$ bieng the samples belonging to class $c_p$}) obtained from the {penultimate } CNN layer (just before the output layer).
 Next, we find the average of intraclass distances to interclass distance for each point in a class and compute the ratio of the averages to find the c2c separability index.
 Formally, the class separability between two classes, $p$ and $q$ is defined as: